tkocou/js8spotter-for-Linux/README.txt

 # JS8Spotter MIT License, Joe Lyman KF7MIX
 # You should have received a copy of the source and license with the program
-# Special thanks to KE0DHO, KF0HHR, N0GES and N4FWD for help in development
+# Special thanks to KE0DHO, KF0HHR, N0GES and Tom, N4FWD for help in development

 # Overview